akula-bft/akula/README.md

 Akula (_Акула_) is pronounced as `ah-koo-lah` and stands for _shark_ in Russian.

 ## License
-The entire code within this repository is licensed under the [GNU General Public License v3](./LICENSE)
+The entire code within this repository is licensed under the [GNU Affero General Public License v3](./LICENSE)

+Commercial licensing is available.
+Please contact info@akula.app for details.